rushikeshshigwan2000/Chatbot-Kavya/README.md

 Copy code
 streamlit run chatbot.py
 If any dependencies are missing, follow the terminal suggestions to install them.
 That's it! 🎊 I hope you enjoy exploring this project as much as I enjoyed creating it.
-Thanks for visiting!
+Thanks for visiting!....